The business case

 What migration actually means for your bottom line.

 Let's make this concrete.
-Take a typical trades business doing $500K in annual revenue with a WordPress site that loads in 3.8 seconds:
+Take a typical trades business doing $500K in annual revenue with a WordPress site that loads in 4 seconds on mobile:

 Before migration